osism/documentation/source/configuration/cookiecutter.rst

    $ cookiecutter ssh://git@git.betacloud-solutions.de:10022/generic/cookiecutter.git

-Copy the content of the newly created ``cfg-customer`` directory into your Git repository.
-Be careful not to forget the ``.gitignore`` file.
+Push the contents of the newly created ``cfg-customer`` directory to your Git repository.
+Be careful not to forget dotfiles like ``.gitignore``.

 .. warning::